 We take our sustainable performance seriously and aim to achieve an Environmental Event Certificate issued by Svensk Miljöbas for the organizing and implementation of ENTER 2018.
 Read more about Svensk Miljöbas here.

-We are fully aware of the fact that a conference of this size affects the environment due to the amount of people participating, the travel, food and waste etc. In order to achieve the Enviromental Event Certification we plan to take around 50 actions to reduce negative impact on the environment.
-These actions are among others; not produce unnecessary conference material and products and if so choose environmental friendly and social friendly products, provide healthy food and hosting meetings and social events in certified and central locations and/ or in locations easily reached by public transportation.
+We are fully aware of the fact that a conference of this size affects the environment due to the number of people participating, the travel, food and waste etc. In order to achieve the Environmental Event Certification, we plan to take around 50 actions to reduce negative impact on the environment.
+These actions are among others; not produce unnecessary conference material and products and if so choose environmentally friendly and socially friendly products, provide healthy food and hosting meetings and social events in certified and central locations and/ or in locations easily reached by public transportation.

 Jönköping has a long history as a meeting destination for both national and international congresses and exhibitions.
 A few examples are the world’s largest forestry fair Elmia Wood and DreamHack, the largest computer festival in the world.
 Jönköping is part of the Global Destination Sustainability (GDS) Index which compares cities to determine how well they meet a long list of sustainability criteria in different categories.
 The GDS-index was created to help Destinations, Convention Bureaus, Event Planners and Suppliers drive the adoption and recognition of sustainable practices in their city and in the global events industry.
 Read more about Jönköping as a meeting destination here.

 The venue – Elmia